 Brianna: It exhibits a crisis of confidence in her character, but also women in general over the last twenty years since we were told we could have it all.
-That's why she tests herself with sweets, because she questions her confidence.218 a cross-gender audience.
-Similar to the fact that they report a generally higher comfort level with being positioned female in spite of being male while watching the show, men in general were more satisfied with the relationship between food, denial, and contemporary womanhood in female views to interrogate.
+That's why she tests herself with sweets, because she questions her confidence.218

+When this issue is raised in another focus group, viewers read it as a concerted effort to appeal to a cross-gender audience.
+Similar to the fact that they report a generally higher comfort level with being positioned female in spite of being male while watching the show, men in general were more satisfied with the relationship between food, denial, and contemporary womanhood in Brenda than were women, who saw it as a collapse of feminist values purposely encoded for female views to interrogate.